Code-Institute-Submissions/friendly-bet/README.md

 having all options open at once.
 The show class is used to display the first option on each page for visual effect when users land on the gametypes/sport page.

-## Issues and Bugs
-Issues include the rushed nature of the project as mentioned in the description.
-It meant more detailed features could not be tested or included.
-However, they can be for future projects.

 ## Scalability

-The project represents huge opportunities for scalability and future iterations.
+Future iterations of the project can have several actual games included for the user.
 Live games could be added, based on the documented formats, which utilise JavaScript to bring the games alive for the user, add backend funtionality and manage databases to store customer data, connect to live data API's etc. Features may include user accounts, live tables, share functionality and ultimately UX driven game development.
 Fixtures and blogs can